marho13/udacityReinforcement/README.md

-## Welcome to Udacity's Self-Driving Car Simulator
+## Welcome to a modified version Udacity's Self-Driving Car Simulator

 This simulator was built for [Udacity's Self-Driving Car Nanodegree](https://udacity.com/drive), to teach students how to train cars how to navigate road courses using deep learning.
 See more [project details here](https://github.com/udacity/CarND-Behavioral-Cloning-P3).
+The changes include adding the ability to collect segmented photos, and create a reinforcement learning based autonomous vehicle.

 All the assets in this repository require Unity.
 Please follow the instructions below for the full setup.